huspacy/huspacy/README.md

 This repository contains releases of Hungarian models for the spaCy library.
 For more info on how to download, install and use the models, see the [models documentation](https://spacy.io/docs/usage/models).

+**All the models are experimental, consider them as pre-release alphas.**

 ## Releases

 | Date | Model | Version | Spacy version | Features | Size | Memory | License | Info | Get |